liciniooliveiractw/ambrosio/README.md

 Once signed in click on your name in the top right hand corner.
 Choose Settings and make a note of the Authoring Key for later use.

-2 - Open up a Command Prompt
+2 - Open a PowerShell (with NodeJS support).
+NOTE: The remaining commands will not run without it!
+Their syntax is specific to PowerShell.

 3 - Login into your Azure Account using the Azure CLI and set subscriptions that you have acess to in the Azure Portal
 ```bash